UTD-FAST-Lab/Sugarlyzer/README.md

 # For Artifact Reviewers

 We have provided three scripts: `runDesugared.sh`, `runBaselines.sh`, and `runSmallExperiments.sh`.
 These run the desugared analysis, the sampling-based baseline, and a small subset of experiments respectively.
 The first two scripts take longer than a day to run when parallelized to 60 cores, so we recommend artifact reviewers run the `runSmallExperiments.sh` script, which takes approximately an hour if run with 8 jobs at a time.
+This script will run the desguared analysis on Infer, as well as the sampling-based baseline on 10 configurations.

 # Prerequisites
 This application is written for Python version >= 3.10.0.
 We suggest using PyEnv to manage multiple Python versions.